PrayagKad/FsNotes/DEPLOYMENT-GUIDE.md

    git push origin main
    ```

-> **Note**: We're using Docker to deploy the Spring Boot app since Render doesn't have a direct Java option.
+> **Note**: We're using Docker to deploy the Spring Boot app (Java 21) since Render doesn't have a direct Java option.

 ### Step 2: Deploy to Render
 1. **Go to [Render](https://render.com)**